If road cycling is your passion, the rush you feel once you’ve hit your stride is probably sheer exhilaration.

 Gavin engineers have improved the pedal stroke power over earlier iterations of cycling shoes and lay claim to delivering an optimized foot-to-pedal connection.

-Find out if Gavin’s claim, that wearing these shoes gives you more control over your ride, is true-but in the end, the price point may be the factor that sways your buying decision.
+Find out if Gavin’s claim, that wearing these shoes gives you more control over your bike, is true-but in the end, the price point may be the factor that sways your buying decision.
 If you are a beginner road cyclists then you should definitely consider this pair.

 - Brand fans say these perform like carbon fiber shoes